aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-cross-domain-authorization.md

 1. User logs in to the Requesting Application via SSO with the Enterprise IdP (SAML or OIDC)
-2. Requesting Application requests an Authorization Cross-Domain Code (ACDC) for the Resource Application from the IdP
+2. Requesting Application requests an JWT Authorization Grant for the Resource Application from the IdP
-3. Requesting Application exchange the Authorization Cross-Domain Code (ACDC) for an access token at the Resource Application's token endpoint
+3. Requesting Application exchange the JWT Authorization Grant for an access token at the Resource Application's token endpoint

 ## Preconditions